HawaiianSpy/blipvert/README.md

 #

 #### ```bool IsGloballyValidBitmapDimension(int32_t width, int32_t height);```
-Returns *true* if the given bitmap logical dimenstions are within the constraints.
+Returns *true* if the given bitmap logical dimensions are within the constraints.

 ******************************

 ### Header file: Staging.h

 These are the staging functions.
-They initialize the Stage struct that tells the transforms where to work their magic.
+They initialize the ```Stage``` struct that tells the transforms where to work their magic.
 The staging function will set up all the values for slicing and dicing the bitmaps for 1 to many worker threads.
 The signature for all of the staging functions follow this format:

 #### t_stagetransformfunc(Stage* result, uint8_t thread_index, uint8_t thread_count, int32_t width, int32_t height, uint8_t* buf, int32_t stride, bool flipped, xRGBQUAD* palette);